rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/navigation-bar-and-grid.md

 Tags provide an easy way to classify and search for product items by group.
 This is what we refer to as a hashtag taxonomy.

-Reaction features two types of tags: product tags and navigation tags.
+Demandeatures two types of tags: product tags and navigation tags.
 Product tags help customers find what they’re looking for, while navigation tags organize these keywords by category.

 ## Product Tags